 - ½ cup granulated sugar

-- 2 tablespoon lemon juice (freshly squeezed, from about one medium lemon)
+- 2 Tablespoons lemon juice, freshly squeezed (from one medium lemon)

-- 1 tablespoon lemon zest (from about one medium lemon)
+- 1 Tablespoon lemon zest (from one medium lemon)

 - ½ teaspoon ground cinnamon